kieranknowles1/nixcfg/readme.md

 The following hosts are configured in the repository.
 As I am a massive nerd, they are named after ships from The Expanse.

+- [canterbury](hosts/canterbury/configuration.nix) - My laptop.<br> Portable,
+  lightweight, fast enough for what it does, and incredible battery life thanks to lacking ~~bloatware~~ Windows.
 - [rocinante](hosts/rocinante/configuration.nix) - My main desktop.<br> Primary
   system for just about any task.
 Fast, powerful, and has a lot of storage.
-- [canterbury](hosts/canterbury/configuration.nix) - My laptop.<br> Portable,
+- [tycho](hosts/tycho/configuration.nix) - My server.<br> Used to host a variety
-  lightweight, fast enough for what it does, and incredible battery life thanks to lacking ~~bloatware~~ Windows.
+  of services.

 ## Essential Resources